Surviving super long-haul

-This post is part of the 100 Days Project
+This post originally appeared as Day 44 of the 100 Days Project, 2014

 One of the ways I enjoy engaging with the world most is through travel.
 I've been reading a few kind of lame travel-related blogs recently, simply because they tickle my brain with memories of times well-spent and the hope of more to come.
 I'm sadly fascinated by advice on how to travel light as baggage complexity and weight is a real make or break in terms of travel enjoyment, but I also like lists.
 Lists of what to pack, lists of where to go and what to do, lists of attractions to visit etc etc. So here, for the reading enjoyment of I'm-not-sure who, is my set of tips on surviving the long-haul from New Zealand to Europe, which is about as far as it's possible to travel before you start inadvertently coming back the other way.

 1) Choose an airline with individual inflight entertainment available.
 This is the one thing I ask of my airline.
 It's usually universally available on super-long-haul but double-check if you're going ultra-cheap.

 2) Wear comfortable clothing which won't lose its shape after 36 hours of sitting and will allow for layering so you can adjust to different temperatures.
 I once wore a viscose maxidress which was comfortable enough but had a giant ass-bulge in it by the time I reached my destination.
 Not the best look when you're meeting people for the first time.
 Cotton underwear, a non-underwire bra, properly fitting stretch jeans with at least a mid-rise, a t-shirt and a cardigan are my usual go-tos.